artsy/force/src/desktop/components/split_test/README.md

 `key` name of your test

-`outcomes` a hash of your outcomes.
-Point values must add up to one hundred.
+`outcomes` either a hash of your outcomes, whose point values must add up to 100, or an array (when used with `weighting`: 'equal').

 `edge` is the feature that you want logged in admins to always have.

 `dimension` is a Google Analytics dimension.
 You can create one by logging into GA, clicking 'Admin', clicking 'Custom Definitions' in the middle column, clicking 'Custom Dimensions'.
 From there you can create a new custom dimension.
 Note that you should then name this 'dimension1', 'dimesion2', etc. - corresponding to the index of the custom definition in this UI.

 `scope` in some cases you may only want to initialize a test once a certain action is triggered (ie: landing on a specific page), if that's the case passing `scope: 'local'` will not globally intialize the test.

+`control_group` is what Reflection and other crawlers will see.
+Defaults to 'control'.

+`weighting` when specified as 'equal', will equally weight `outcomes`.

 Tests are by default initialized globally meaning as soon as there is a configuration in the running tests file you'll get access to a Sharify variable the same name as your configuration key with the outcome and the test will set itself up client-side.